HenriquesLab/SReD/README.md

 3. Click "Add Unlisted Site" and add the SReD update site to the URL box (https://sites.imagej.net/SReD/)

-4. Click "Add Unlisted Site" and add the eSRRF update site to the URL box (https://sites.imagej.net/NanoJ-LiveSRRF/)

-5. Tick the checkboxes to include both update sites.
+4. Tick the checkbox to include the SReD update site.

-6. Click on "Apply Changes" and restart ImageJ/Fiji.
+5. Click on "Apply Changes" and restart ImageJ/Fiji.

-7. The plugin should now appear in the Plugins menu of ImageJ/Fiji.
+7. The plugin should now appear in the Plugins menu of ImageJ/Fiji under the SReD tab.

 ## System Requirements